 Tallmadge proposed an amendment that prohibited the future introduction of slaves into Missouri and allowed for gradual emancipation of existing slaves as a condition of statehood.

 The attempt to limit slavery in Missouri shocked Congress and the nation.
-Some of the most influential figures of the time foresaw the divisiveness of the proposal and mourned at what was to come.
+Some of the most influential figures of the time foresaw the divisiveness of the proposal and what was to come.

 Thomas Jefferson famously wrote upon hearing of the Amendment: